luontola/tdd-mooc/data/2-design.md

 ### Naive duplication

 Not all code that looks similar is duplicated knowledge.
+Even if chairs and dogs both have 4 legs, the 4s are not related.

 In [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), the calculation of whether a cell will be alive in the next generation could be written like this: